$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Details of the training procedure

 \section{Details of the training procedure}

-We sample electron momenta $\boldsymbol{K}$ directly from the autoregressive model \Eq{eq:made} in an ancestral manner.
+We sample electron momenta $\boldsymbol{K}$ directly from the autoregressive model in an ancestral manner; see \Eq{eq:made} in the main text.
 Given the momenta, we then sample the electron coordinates $\boldsymbol{R}$ using the Metropolis algorithm according to Born probability of the wavefunction \Eq{eq:flow}.
 The batch size is set to be $8192$.
 We compute the Jacobian $ \frac{\partial {\boldsymbol{\zeta}} }{ \partial \boldsymbol{R} } $ of the coordinate transformation involved in the wavefunction ansatz using forward-mode automatic differentiation in \texttt{Jax}~\cite{jax2018github}.

 Building on these self-generated samples, we train the autoregressive model \Eq{eq:made} and the normalizing flow \Eq{eq:flow} jointly to minimize the variational free energy~\Eq{eq:Fexp}.
 The gradient estimators with respect to the parameters $\boldsymbol{\phi}$ and $\boldsymbol{\theta}$ in the autoregressive model and normalizing flow, respectively, can be easily derived as follows: